freeCodeCamp/chapter/CONTRIBUTING.md

     git checkout master
     ```

-2. Sync the latest changes from the chapter upstream `master` branch to your local master branch.
-This is very important to avoid conflicts later.
+2. Sync the latest changes from the upstream **Chapter** _master_ branch to your local fork's _master_ branch.
+This is very important to keep things syncronzied and avoid "merge conflicts".

     > **Note:** If you have any outstanding Pull Request that you made from the `master` branch of your fork, you will lose them at the end of this step.
 You should ensure your pull request is merged by a moderator before performing this step.
 To avoid this scenario, you should *always* work on a branch separate from master.